wingkwong/leetcode-the-hard-way/tutorials/basic-topics/Kadane2D.md

     int finalLeft, finalRight, finalTop, finalBottom;

     int left, right;
-    vector<int> temp(rows, 0); // temp is used to store sum between current left and right for every row.
+    vector<int> temp(rows, 0); // temp is used to store sum between current left and right boundaries for every row.

-    // Set the left colsumn
+    // Set the left column
     for (left = 0; left < cols; ++left)
     {

-        // Set the right colsumn for the left
-        // colsumn set by outer loop
-        for (right = left; right < cols; ++right)
+        // Set the right column corresponding to  left for (right = left; right < cols; ++right)
         {